argoproj/argo-cd/docs/proposals/multiple-sources-for-applications.md

 #### Unauthorised access to external resources

-The users might reference the source that has not been whitelisted in the project.
+The users might reference the source that has not been allow-listed in the project.
 This might lead to access issues and failure to sync the Application.

-A possible solution would be to check for the source repository to be whitelisted in the project before syncing and report appropriate error messages in respective scenarios.
+A possible solution would be to check for the source repository to be allow-listed in the project before syncing and report appropriate error messages in respective scenarios.

 ### Upgrade / Downgrade Strategy